 Follow me on:

 After obtaining my BSc. (associated title in Dutch: ing.) in Environmental Analytical Chemistry from HAN University of Applied Sciences I have worked for a couple of years in the Development & Innovation Department of TAUW Laboratories in Deventer.
-Having the feeling there was more in life, I continued my studies focussing on Process Analysis & Chemometrics at the department of Chemical Engineering of the Univeristy of Amsterdam.
+Having the feeling there was more in life, I continued my studies focussing on Process Analysis & Chemometrics in the department of Chemical Engineering at the Univeristy of Amsterdam.
 After obtaining my MSc. in Chemistry with specialization Process Analysis & Chemometrics, I was asked for a PhD positions in Biosystems Data Analysis with prof.dr.
 Age K. Smilde in the Swammerdam Institute for Life Sciences at the University of Amsterdam.

 My PhD research involved the incorporation of prior knowledge in the analysis of microbial metabolomics data.
 Having a background in data analysis and modeling prof.dr.
 M. Joost Teixeira de Mattos in the Molecular Microbial Physiology group of prof.dr.
-Klaas J. Hellingwerf (Swammerdam Institute for Life Sciences, University of Amsterdam) persuaded me to join him as a Post-Doctoral Researcher in a Systems Biology of Micro-Organism project for modeling the respiratory chain of Escherichia coli.
-After a year and seven months I gave up this position, due to changes in the group causing a very unsecure future for the project to stay on the same path as initially started on.
+Klaas J. Hellingwerf (Swammerdam Institute for Life Sciences, University of Amsterdam) persuaded me to join him as a Post-Doctoral Researcher in a Systems Biology of Micro-Organisms project for modeling the respiratory chain of Escherichia coli.
+After a year and seven months I gave up this position, due to changes in the group causing a very insecure future for the project to stay on the same path as initially started on.

 My current teaching activities involve introductory statistics and teaching R to mainly graduate and PhD students.
 In research I focus on R package development in statistical genetics within the H3 consortium.
-One of my major projects is the BrAPI R package, which is an implementation of the Breeding Application Programming Interface in the R free software environment for statistical computing and graphics.
+One of my major projects is the BrAPI R package, which is an implementation of the Breeding Application Programming Interface (see https://brapi.org/) in the R free software environment for statistical computing and graphics.